By now, you've probably heard video marketing is a powerful tool for generating leads and capturing new customers.

 This craving for authenticity is why we're seeing such an explosion in micro-influencer marketing and user-generated content.
 With both of these marketing strategies, brands rely on their own buyers to create content, usually with little more than an iPhone.

 With your own video content, don't stress over having a low production budget if you have something valuable to say.
-Here at Vidyard, we produce Chalk Talks where we ask experts within our company to chat about topics like outbound sales, analytics, and video strategy in front of a chalkboard.
+For example, Vidyard produces Chalk Talks where they ask experts within their company to chat about topics like outbound sales, analytics, and video strategy in front of a chalkboard.
 The videos have been shared thousands of times, and the cost?
 A few minutes of someone's time and a lot of colored chalk.

 What many small business owners typically mean by this is "I don't know where to begin."
 When they think of video, they imagine a time-consuming process of coming up with scripts and storyboards, procuring actors and equipment, and hiring someone in jockey pants to operate the clapperboard and shout, "Action!"
 Yet modern video marketing is worlds apart from Hollywood and requires a lot less effort.